Churches

 Lamport parish church

 On 1 July 1811, James Howcutt of Brixworth married Maria Barker of Walgrave at Lamport church.
-This "James" can be positively identified as Charles Howcutt (christened in 1792 at Brampton, Huntingdonshire, dies 1860 at Poplar workhouse).
+This "James" can be positively identified as Charles Howcutt (christened in 1792 at Brampton, Huntingdonshire, died 1860 at Poplar workhouse).
 The couple were ancestors of some present-day Howcutts.

 Return to top